 10.5.
 Google Play Store and Apple Store usually take up to seven (7) business days to approve apps.
 These timelines can change at any time and iHybrid Limited does not have any control over these timelines.

 10.6.
 Any necessary amendments to the mobile app(s) content, design, images and graphics shall be done by the User.

 10.7.
-This Section 10 is applicable to Users with a Quotation for a subscription to our Mobile Apps Ordering software services.
+This Section 10 is applicable to Users with a subscription to our Mobile Apps Ordering software services.

 11.4.
 Any necessary amendments to the QR Code content, design, images and graphics shall be done by the User.

 11.6.
-This Section 11 is applicable to Users with a Quotation for a subscription to our QR Code Ordering software services.
+This Section 11 is applicable to Users with a subscription to our QR Code Ordering software services.

 12. Platform Fees Model

 12.1.
 The Platform Fees Model helps Users by passing the cost of maintaining web, mobile and QR ordering technologies to the End User.